A Distinct Lack of Enthusiasm

 This day started off as a bit of a “can’t be bothered” sort of a day.
 I’d planned to go on a monster session over towards Hatley but got up in the morning, looked out of the window at the freezing cold and generally dank conditions, and decided I couldn’t be bothered.
+Instead I decided to stay close to home by doing Charlies Sixth Loop, in the woods behind Woburn Golf Course.

 There’s not a lot to say about the caching except that many of them involved some kind of a field puzzle, and were therefore worthy of a favourite point.
 Despite being in the woods they were all fairly easy to locate.